 The Jones Plus has shown us how versatile one bicycle can be, and has opened up new territory for many riders; this version updates the axle-spacing to expand the chain-to-tire clearance in the rear--allowing us to use the latest 11 speed drivetrains with the biggest 29x3" tires--and open up the fork to fit the new crop of 150mm generator hubs, making this a truly unbeatable bikepacking rig!
 Whether you want a bike to ride around town with more comfort than you would have thought possible, to shred your local singletrack, or to ride to the ends of the earth, this just might be the one!

-Available in Black, or Green (Pantone 2305 U).
-Both Colors feature an ED Black underlayer to protect the frame from rust, and a matte clearcoat.
+Available in Black, Green (Pantone 2305 U), or Gray (Cool Gray 7 U).
+All colors feature an ED Black underlayer to protect the frame from rust, and a matte clearcoat.